Diseases

 • Symptoms described in humans

-Clinical signs included mild influenza-like symptoms (fever, malaise) with generalized abdominal and muscle pain and weakness.
+Clinical disease in humans is reported to be mild, it includes mild influenza-like symptoms (fever, malaise) with generalized abdominal and muscle pain and weakness.
 One case was associated with an aseptic meningitis.
 All human cases recovered without sequelae.

 • Estimated level of under-reporting in humans